tahira-h/stock-analysis/README.md

  Execution Times of the Original Script and the Refactored Script

 The execution times of the original script and the refactored script improved while running the refactored code.
-For instance, the original script runs slower than the refactored year.
-For instance, the Original Script of year 2017 stock data runs at 1.164063 and the Refactored Script for year 2017 stock data runs at 0.2226563 seconds.
+For instance, the original script runs slower than the refactored script.
+As shown in the images below, the Original Script of year 2017 stock data runs at 1.164063 and the Refactored Script for year 2017 stock data runs at 0.2226563 seconds.

 Open the file containing the Original Script 2017.
 Original Script 2017.